Wolf administration announces partnership connecting Medicaid recipients to employment programs

 HARRISBURG, Pa.
-(WHTM) — Several Wolf administrators joined healthcare professionals on Thursday to announced a new partnership that plans to connect Medicaid recipients to employment and training programs.
+(WHTM) — Several Wolf administrators joined healthcare professionals on Thursday to announce a new partnership that plans to connect Medicaid recipients to employment and training programs.

 The Medicaid Work Supports initiative looks to identify and connect Medicaid users to resources that can help address barriers to employment and further success in the workforce.